rvigo/cl/README.md

 # cl

-cl (Command List) is a way to group all your `aliases`, `once a while` or `multiple usages with a lot of args` commands in an organized and human readable place
+cl (Command List) is a way to group all your `aliases`, `once in a while` or `multiple usages with a lot of args` commands in an organized and human readable place

 ## usage
 ```bash